euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 Access-Control-Allow-Credentials: true
 ```

-This set of headers lets the browser know to allow Javascript running on `https://m.bankwebsite.example` to make requests to `https://bankwebsite.example`, including with credentials (cookies) set.
+This set of headers lets the browser know to allow JavaScript running on `https://m.bankwebsite.example` to make requests to `https://bankwebsite.example`, including with credentials (cookies) set.

 Now, there's more to CORS than that (namely preflight requests, other special
 cases beyond images, and other such details), but the above should be enough